 Connect the H-Bridge as follow:

-Connect the blue wire to D5 pin of the Arduino Nano
+- Connect the blue wire to the D5 pin of the Arduino Nano

-Connect the orange wire to D6 pin of the Arduino Nano
+- Connect the orange wire to the D6 pin of the Arduino Nano

-For the inputs IA and IB this are the possible states of the outputs:
+For the inputs IA and IB, these are the possible states of the outputs:

 Now if we assume that IA is the speed and IB is the direction we can control a DC motor as follows: